Home Insurance in Spain for Expats

 Buildings vs contents — what each covers

-Continente (buildings) covers the structure:
+Continente (buildings) covers the structure of the property:

 • Clothing